Estimated reading time: 5 minutes

 Each initiative should have projected costs associated with the goals.

-This is where the cost of implementing goals are incorporated into the annual budget.
+This is where the cost of implementing goals is incorporated into the annual budget.

 Projections of costs should be identified, laid out, and incorporated into the departmental budget responsible for completing the goal.